Protonk/sr-characters/New/face.md

 ####Role:

+This is the character I've toyed with the most.
+He was once very heavy into cyberware, then unarmed, then secret agent and now this.
+All the while, the skillset was largely kept constant--46/10 with heavy investment in social skills and deception.
+This allowed for two combat skills which would be servicable in all ways even with lower stats.
+Now that I've invested nearly entirely in magic for adept powers, I can raise the stats back up and invest in reaction heavily.

-I think of this guy like a sneaky face.
+The result is something of a sneaky face.
 He's got all the face skills (and a little charisma), but he's *really* good at looking like he belongs somewhere or vanishing entirely.

-16 to hit with knives (which hit at 9P -3 AP), 15 to hit with the pistol.
-Decent dodge, but the real payoff is in full use of stealth skills for a face that can be very good at certain types of combat.
-Burning edge when hitting an unsuspecting opponent with a knife (no dodge roll unless they overcome surprise, so all hits are net hits) will give 19 dice to hit.

-It's also a type of character (physical adept) that can be interesting in combat, but in an intruiging way.
-My other adept is all combat--max stats and adept powers (including a quality to boost magic one more).
+Even astral chameleon is chosen to reduce his constant Magic 6 presense, someone remembering a bland face in the crowd with no distinguishing cyberware or weapons would maybe note the signature of an adept but might mistake him for a low level physical or magical adept.
+But his powers are simple: get into a superior position via stealth or persuasion and then strike with lethal force.

+In close combat he is 16 to hit with knives (which hit at 9P -3 AP).
+Burning an edge only adds 3, but net hits on a relatively unarmed and unsuspecting target will be brutal.
+He's competent with ranged combat (15 to hit) and has decent dodge.
+Taking damage will reduce that output considerably so he needs support and/or surprise.

+Taking advantage of social and stealth skills to gain that support will be just as fun.
+He's a fair generalist, but very good at donning a fake uniform and slipping past some guards.
+Once inside he can avoid combat or pick targets off one by one.

 This character sacrifices edge and money to get the maximum practical boost from adept powers while maintaining a broad set of skills and acceptable stats.
-It's a well rounded role-player.
+It's a well rounded glass cannon and an asset to any team.

 ####SINs: